Gospel: Mark 5:21-24, 35b-43

 5:41-42 "rise...stood up" Both verbs were used as references to resurrection.

 5:42 "they were amazed with a great amazement" The best way to translate the intensity of this statement was literal.
-The double use of the word "ekstasis" (the root word for "ecstacy") as a verb and an adverb make the point of their extreme reaction.
+The double use of the word "ekstasis" (the root word for "ecstasy") as a verb and an adverb make the point of their extreme reaction.

 In the ancient world, two kinds of physicians existed: the philosopher-physician and the folk healer.
 The former served the rich with advice and philosophic musings.
-The later served the poor with herbal medicines, incantations, and rituals.
-Obviously, Jairus sought Jesus out as folk healer, one who would touch the child and heal.
+The latter served the poor with herbal medicines, incantations, and rituals.
+Obviously, Jairus sought Jesus out as a folk healer, one who would touch the child and heal.

-With the high death rate among pre-teens in the ancient world, communal grieving was common place and had the markings of ritual (loud lamentation implied in 5:38b).
+With the high death rate among pre-teens in the ancient world, communal grieving was commonplace and had the markings of ritual (loud lamentation implied in 5:38b).
 Communal grieving gathered relatives and friends together with a common purpose.
 In fact, the crowd in 5:38-40a helped prepare the family for the worst and hastened the grieving process.

 Jesus entered the scene opposing the inevitable.
 He interrupted the messenger with a proclamation of faith for Jairus and ejected the critical crowd from the leader's home.
 Then, he took the girl's relatives and his closest followers to see his miracle.
-Jesus raised the girl from death and restored her to her place in the family (the command to "give her something to eat" reflected the notion that place at the table symbolized a place in the family, and, by extension, a place in society).
+Jesus raised the girl from death and restored her to her place in the family (the command to "give her something to eat" reflected the notion that a place at the table symbolized a place in the family, and, by extension, a place in society).

 This narrative reflected a common pattern in the ministry of Jesus: proclamation, opposition, restoration.
 We can even see his life, death, and resurrection as the model for this pattern.
 Jesus proclaimed the Good News, was opposed by the leaders unto death, and was restored to his rightful place as the only Son of the Father.
 He promises the same for us Christians.
 In spite of opposition to lives that proclaim the Good News, we, too, will see restoration as children of the Father.